How To Pursue A Lawsuit For Wrongful Termination?

-- Terminating the employee on a pretext that is intended to mask an illegal reason, such as discrimination;
+- Terminating an employee on a pretext that is intended to mask an illegal reason, such as religious or racial discrimination

-- “Constructive termination,” where an employer purposefully makes the workplace or the job so unpleasant, uncomfortable, or personally risky for the employee that they have no reasonable option but to resign; and
+Furthermore, “constructive termination” refers to a situation in which an employer purposefully makes the workplace or the job so unpleasant that they have no reasonable option but to resign.